NASA-PDS/roundup-action/README.md

 -   `assembly` — Tells what kind if roundup we're doing, such as `stable` (production); defaults to unstable or "development" releases.

-Depending on the roundup mode, you may also need the following environment variables:
+Depending on the roundup, you may also need the following environment variables:

 -   `ADMIN_GITHUB_TOKEN` — an access token that has administrative permissions in the repository; see below
 -   `pypi_username` — Optional username to use when registering a package